Nicole Kidman: Established actress (2004–2009)

 In 2004, Kidman starred in the drama film Birth, which sparked controversy over a scene in which she shares a bath with her co-star Cameron Bright, then aged ten.
-During a press conference at the 61st Venice International Film Festival, she addressed the controversy saying, "It wasn't that I wanted to make a film where I kiss a 10-year-old boy.
-I wanted to make a film where you understand love".
+During a press conference at the 61st Venice International Film Festival, she addressed the controversy, saying, "It wasn't that I wanted to make a film where I kiss a 10-year-old boy.
+I wanted to make a film where you understand love."
 For her performance, she received her seventh Golden Globe nomination.
 That same year, she starred alongside Matthew Broderick, Bette Midler, Christopher Walken and Glenn Close in the black comedy science-fiction film The Stepford Wives, a remake of the 1975 film of the same name, directed by Frank Oz.
 The following year, she starred opposite Sean Penn in the Sydney Pollack thriller The Interpreter, playing UN translator Silvia Broome, and starred alongside Will Ferrell in the romantic comedy Bewitched, based on the 1960s TV sitcom of the same name.
-While neither film fared well in the United States, both were international successes.
+While neither film performed well in the United States, both were international successes.
 For the latter film, she and Ferrell earned the Razzie Award for Worst Screen Couple.

 In conjunction with her success within the film industry, Kidman became the face of the Chanel No. 5 perfume brand.
-She starred in a campaign of television and print ads with Rodrigo Santoro, directed by Moulin Rouge! director Baz Luhrmann, to promote the fragrance during the holiday seasons of 2004, 2005, 2006 and 2008.
+She starred in a television and print ads campaign with Rodrigo Santoro, directed by Moulin Rouge! director Baz Luhrmann, to promote the fragrance during the holiday seasons of 2004, 2005, 2006, and 2008.
 No. 5 the Film, a three-minute commercial produced for Chanel No. 5, made Kidman the record holder for the most money paid per minute to an actor after she reportedly earned US$12 million for the three-minute advert.
 During this time, she was also featured as the 45th Most Powerful Celebrity on Forbes' 2005 Celebrity 100 List.
-She made a reported US$14.5 million between 2004 and 2005.
+She reportedly earned US$14.5 million between 2004 and 2005.
 On People magazine's list of 2005's highest-paid actresses, Kidman came in second behind Julia Roberts, with a US$16–17 million per-film price tag.